-Table 2: Commanded Real Power Accuracy
+Table 2: Commanded real power accuracy

-Power Curtailment Expected power Power level % error
+Power Curtailment Expected power (W) Power level (W) % error

 0% 22782 22782 0.00

 50% 11391 11328 0.56

 70% 6835 6759 1.11

-Results of INV3-Adjust Power Factor
+G. Results of INV3-Adjust Power Factor

-The inverter' power factor, i.e., displacement power factor, is also set through communication commands.
-The advance inverter function used is a VAr priority function (VV12), there the requested reactive power is delivered regardless of real power curtailment.
-For these tests, the dc source to the inverter is capable of delivering up to 120% of rated out power of the device under test and is held constant, regardless the commanded power level and the inverter is delivering 100% of rated real power.
-The tests are not intended to address the responsiveness of the communicated commanded but to evaluate the accuracy of reactive power delivery.
+The inverter's pf, i.e., displacement pf, is also set through communication commands.
+The advanced inverter function used is a VAr priority function (VV12), under which the requested reactive power is delivered regardless of real power curtailment (VAr priority).
+For these tests, the dc source to the inverter is capable of delivering up to 120% of EUT rated output power and is held constant, regardless the commanded power level and the inverter is delivering 100% of rated real power.

-The device under test (DUT) produces reactive power as a percentage of real power rating and the following test results show the inverter responding to reactive power commands to inverter.
-The data presented in Figure 3 displays the responsiveness of the inverter and is used to determine the accuracy of the inverter to deliver the requested percentage of reactive power
+The EUT produces reactive power as a percentage of real power rating and the following test results show the inverter responding to reactive power commands to the inverter.
+The data presented in Figure 3 displays the responsiveness of the inverter and Table 3 shows the accuracy of the inverter's ability to deliver the commanded reactive power.
+For all reactive power commands over 25%, the inverter's kVA limits required it to reduce its real power output below 100%.